There are tons of EOTech EXPS3 sight reviews out there, but this one is slightly different.

 So it will be something like Eotech EXPS3-2

 - -4 [4 BDC dots]

-For this review, I worn corrected lens and I also used my camera to check the clarity of the reticle.
-The result is that the reticle is very crisp, and if there is anything that looks blurry I had to blame my eyesight.
+For this review, I worn corrective lens and I also used a camera to check the clarity of the reticle.
+The result is that the reticle is very crisp, and if there is anything that looks blurry it will be an eyesight problem.

 Try this fixes for astigmatism